uqrmaie1/smtpred/README.md

 By default it is assumed that single trait SNP effects are OLS estimates (GWAS profile scores).
 If instead of OLS estimates they are BLUP or SBLUP estimates, the ```--blup``` option can be used to calculate the appropriate weights.
 Even though the weights will be different under this option, the resulting weighted sum will be very similar, because of changes in the expected variance of the SNP effects or individual scores.

+The examples below can be recreted using the files in the data directory.
+However, since this data is based on traits with low rg, it will not necessarily increase prediction accuracy.

 ## Input formats